England scraps quarantine for fully vaccinated EU, U.S. visitors | Business

 England will allow fully vaccinated visitors from the European Union and United States to arrive without needing to quarantine from next week, in a huge and long-awaited boost for airlines and travel companies.

-The new rule applies to England but is widely expected to be followed by the rest of Britain shortly.
-The government said international cruise sailings could also restart from England.
+The new rule applies to England, and devolved administrations in Scotland and Wales said they would follow suit.
+The UK government said international cruise sailings could also restart from England.
 Airlines, such as British Airways, and Britain's biggest airport Heathrow, weighed down by cumulative pandemic losses of $4 billion, welcomed the move but said more was needed if the industry was to recover from the collapse in demand.

 Top of the list is a reopening of the UK-U.S. travel corridor which is still affected by a ban on all non-U.S. citizens who have been in Britain.
 British Prime Minister Boris Johnson told LBC Radio earlier on Wednesday that he wanted U.S. citizens to come to England "freely" and was discussing making changes.